johentsch/ms3/paper/paper.md

 ---
-title: 'ms3: A parser for MuseScore files, serving as data factory for annotated music corpora.'
+title: 'ms3: A parser for MuseScore files, serving as data factory for annotated music corpora'
 tags:
   - python
   - music